we-make-websites/wmw-coding-guidelines/liquid/README.md

 * Do not put long `{% if %}` tags inline, assign them separately
 * If the `{% if %}` tag is short you can put it inline
-* Include the space inside the `{% if %}` tag so it is only outputted when the if condition is met
+* Only include the space inside the `{% if %}` tag if it's on a single line, otherwise there is no need to include a space

 [ꜛ Back to TOC](#table-of-contents)